bmkessler/streamstats/README.md

 # streamstats
-Streaming stats data structures and algorithms that are `O(1)` in the number of elements for golang
+Streaming stats data structures and algorithms in golang that are `O(1)` in the number of elements

 ## Moment-based Statistics
 Single variable moments up to fourth order and first-order covariance use the methods of: